 Volkswagen Passat Alltrack review

-The VW Passat Alltrack adds some off-road ability and styling to the firm's family estate
+The VW Passat Alltrack adds off-road styling and some 4x4 ability to the family estate

-The Passat Estate is already a very practical car, but the new Alltrack model takes that to the next level.
-Think of it as a Passat estate with a pair of hiking boots on.
+The Passat Estate is a very practical car, but the Alltrack model takes that to the next level.
+Think of it as a Passat Estate with a pair of hiking boots on.
 The Alltrack is a rugged, off-road version of the estate which wears chunky front and rear bumpers, larger wheels and gets jacked up suspension to help it tackle off-road terrain.
-It goes up against the Skoda Octavia Scout.

 There is substance to go with the Alltrack's off-road style, because it's equipped with a part-time four-wheel-drive system that gives it enough off-road ability to suit the average SUV buyer, while there's under body protection for the engine and gearbox should you want to take the car off-road.
 The electronics have been tuned to emulate a limited slip diff and give the Alltrack the traction of a permanent 4WD set-up, while hill descent control is activated when you use off-road mode, which is activated via a button by the gearlever.